Anything-Minecraft-Team/anything-minecraft/tutorials/en_us/PLUGINS/FAST_CHUNK_PREGENERATOR.md

 ```
-# Max millis the generation thread should take per tick.
+# Max milliseconds the generation thread should take per tick.
 # Increase for more chunks per tick and less TPS
 # Should be below 35 if async.
 MaxMillisPerTick: 28.5